MichaelsPlayground/NfcEmvExampleG8/readme.md

 Use this app to dump a EMV payment card (e.g. Credit Card or German Girocard) and use this dump file as source for the app **HCE CreditCard Emulator G8**.

+See "Crypto Stuff Activity" for retrieving some keys from the tag, decrypt them and get the PAN and Expiration Date without reading the other data.
+Tested on Via + Mastercard.

 Soundfiles: https://mobcup.net/ringtone/ping-euf272ye/download/mp3

 For prettyPrint: include implementation 'com.github.devnied.emvnfccard:library:3.0.1'